Zamiell/isaac-faq/README.md

 If you are programming your mod in Lua, then your only option is to simply insert a lot of print statements to try and narrow down where the crash is occuring.

-If you are programming your mod in TypeScript using the [IsaacScript framework](https://isaacscript.github.io/), then you can use [this crash debug plugin](https://github.com/IsaacScript/isaacscript/blob/main/src/plugins/addCrashDebugStatements.ts) that will put the exactly line that the mod is crashing at in the log.txt, which is extremely handy.
+If you are programming your mod in TypeScript using the [IsaacScript framework](https://isaacscript.github.io/), then you can use [this crash debug plugin](https://github.com/IsaacScript/isaacscript/blob/main/src/plugins/addCrashDebugStatements.ts) that will put the exact line that the mod is crashing at in the log.txt, which is extremely handy.

 <br />